Navalny: Putin's 'evil' takes centre-stage at Munich talks

 Dozens of EU leaders, ministers, and top officials blamed Russian president Vladimir Putin for Navalny's death — either because he was murdered, or because of harsh prison conditions.

-But his passing had special resonance in Germany, after doctors in Berlin saved his life in 2020 when he was poisoned with novichok, a Russian nerve toxin, before he returned to Russia, where he was arrested on trumped up charges.
+But his passing had special resonance in Germany, after doctors in Berlin saved Navalny's life in 2020 when he was poisoned with novichok, a Russian nerve toxin, before he returned to Russia, where he was arrested on trumped up charges.

 "I met Navalny here in Berlin when he was trying to recover from the poisoning attack … he has probably now paid for his courage with his life," said German chancellor Olaf Scholz at the MSC on Friday.